farmertoken/farmervault/README.md

 ## Smart Contracts

-This repository contains the smart contracts for the FARMER SONIC project:
+This repository contains the smart contracts for the FARMER VAULT project:

 1. **FARMER.sol**: The main ERC20 token contract with tax, liquidity, and airdrop functionality
 2. **SwapProxy.sol**: Helper contract for handling token swaps and S(eth on contract) transfers